 Summary: Shelter below Koolewong Ridge, which has Aboriginal charcoal art (indeterminate motifs) and a midden.

-Despite having a fairly weathered and wind-blasted interior, a shelter below the Koolewong Ridge contains charcoal Aboriginal art on some of the smoother sections of sandstone.
+Despite having a fairly weathered and wind-blasted interior, this shelter below the Koolewong Ridge contains charcoal Aboriginal art on some of the smoother sections of sandstone on the ceiling.

 Depite being over a hundred metres above the water, the shelter also contains a midden, with a dense layer of shells at one end of the cave.